Vulcain Cricket X-Treme Automatic alarm diving watch

 Water resistance: 300 meters

-Strap: Black vulcanized rubber with black treated Titanium & steel, folding type with security pusher
+Strap: Black vulcanized rubber with black treated Titanium & steel, folding type with a security pusher

 Crystal: Sapphire, domed, antireflective-coated on front; flat sapphire on case-back